nutanix-japan/KarbonServiceMesh_Bootcamp/connect/connect.rst

    .. note::

-       If you are using your PC/Mac Computer you can also ssh/putty to your LinuxMint VM
+       If you are using your PC/Mac you can also ssh/putty to your LinuxMint VM

        .. code-block:: bash